MutableLoss/gatsby-redux-material-ui-boilerplate/README.md

 This boilerplate gives you everything you need to write a Gatsby app using Redux and using Material-UI with Emotion as a style library and theme for your app.
 The boilerplate also offers ESLint, Jest, React-Test-Renderer, TypeScript, and Storybook.
 Since everything is already setup, all you have to do is start writing your app!

-## MUI v5 Boilerplate
+## Material-UI v4 Boilerplate

-If you want to use MUI v5, the mui-v5-update developmnt branch offers the current available support for MUI v5, which removes the gatsby-theme-material-ui plugin.
+If you want to use Material-UI v4 with the old API, the 0.1.0 release offers the old boilerplate for MUI v4 using the gatsby-theme-material-ui plugin.

 ## Pre-Requisites